canonical/crypto-config/README.md

     include /var/lib/crypto-config/profiles/current/nginx.conf.d/*.conf;

 Nginx refuses to start if it is instructed to `include` a non-existing file for its configuration.
-However, if there is a wildcard in the path, it is fine that there is no matching file.
-Therefore it is probably better practice to ensure there is one.
+However, if there is a wildcard in the path, it accepts that there is no matching file.

 These small changes to configuration are to be done by package maintainers and as they should make the best judgement.
 Similarly, packagers provide configuration snippets for the various profiles that it makes sense for them to support directly.

-### Compared to `alternatives`

-While `alternatives` and `crypto-config` use a symlink to enable administrators to select one element among others, they have been designed for different use cases and at different times.

-All features besides changing the target of a symlink are not used for crypto-config.
-This is a good indication that the two have more differences that commonalities.

-I am not aware of any use of `alternatives` for configuration, only for « determining default commands » (as the manpage of `update-alternatives` says).

-Finally, `crypto-config` stores data under `/var/lib` rather than under `/etc` because there is data generated (hence it should be under `/var/lib`) and this also avoids hindering progress on empty `/etc` directories.
+## Specification

+The full specification lives on [discourse.ubuntu.com](https://discourse.ubuntu.com/t/spec-crypto-config-a-framework-to-manage-crypto-related-configurations-system-wide/54265/1) and is also [copied in this repository](docs/crypto-config-specification.md).

 ## Bug reports
 Please file bug reports in [Launchpad](https://bugs.launchpad.net/crypto-config).